k-deguz/k-deguz.github.io/projects/wfinstances-browser.md

 labels:
   - Agile Project Management
   - Full-Stack Development
   - Docker
   - Python
   - TypeScript
   - IPInfo Geolocation
-summary: During my final semester as an undergraduate at UH Mānoa, my partner and I worked on implementing a usage report modal to the WfInstances Browser.
-It displays a comprehensive view of the web application's most used features by fetching the user data it collects.
+summary: During my final semester as an undergraduate at UH Mānoa, I worked with a partner on implementing a usage report modal to the WfInstances Browser.
+It displays a comprehensive view of the web application's most used features by fetching collected user data.
 ---
 <hr>